Ursynów: Second World War

-On 1 September 1939, Nazi Germany invaded Poland, beginning the Second World War.
-In the following weeks the invaders have captured villages surrounding Warsaw, and the city itself fell on 28 September.
+A memorial dedicated to people executed in Kabaty Woods between 1939 and 1944.

+On 1 September 1939, Nazi Germany began the invasion into Poland, starting the Second World War, with their forces arriving at the outskirts of Warsaw on 8 September, capturing most of the surrounding villages.
+Following a siege, the city capitulated on 28 September.
 Sometime between 13 and 17 November 1939, fifteen Polish men were executed and buried by German officers in the Natolin Woods.
-Later, sometime between December 1939 and January 1940, according to the testimony of a witness, the occupant also executed and buried around 200 people in the Kabaty Woods.
-The location was a sight of mass execution at least five more times between 1941 and 1943, with the bodies of 110 victims being uncovered.
+Later, sometime between December 1939 and January 1940, according to the testimony of a witness, around 200 more people were executed and buried in the Kabaty Woods.
+The location was a site of mass execution at least five more times between 1941 and 1943, with the bodies of 110 victims being uncovered after the war.

-During the occupation, the Służewiec Racecourse was used as an airstrip for fighter aircraft of the German Air Force.
-In July 1944, there were stationed between 600 and 800 soldiers.
-On 1 August 1944, on the first day of the Warsaw Uprising, it was attacked by the Polish resistance partisans from the Carpathia Battalion of the Baszta Regiment Group.
-The attack was unsuccessful, with partisans experiencing heavy casualties.
-Later that day, in retaliation, the German forces executed there captured partisans and a group of civilians, that was rounded up in the nearby Służew.
+While under the occupation, the Służewiec Racecourse was used as an airstrip for fighter aircraft of the German Air Force.
+In July 1944, between 600 and 800 German soldiers were stationed there.
+On 1 August 1944, on the first day of the Warsaw Uprising, the Polish resistance participants from the Karpaty Battalion of the Baszta Regiment, carried out an unsuccessful attack on the airstrip, suffering heavy casualties.
+Later that day, in retaliation, the German forces organised an execution at the racecourse, killing captured partisans and a group of civilians, rounded up in the nearby Służew.